 I am a big believer in doing steady state work as part of the long run sessions in a marathon block.
 This is because we can easily replicate the conditions the body will be under during the Marathon itself.
-The hard part of the Marathon is not sustaining the Marathon pace.
+The hardest part of Marathons is not sustaining the Marathon pace.
 It’s maintaining it, having already been running for 2,3,4 hours before you get to the last 6 miles.
 We can make the legs feel tired and heavy by doing a long warm-up.
 Picking the pace up to run the Marathon effort is tricky and replicates the feeling of being in the race’s later stages.
 Within the PGC1 programmes, the long run is designed to simulate the last 2-2.5 hours of the Marathon.
 We do this throughout the training week, building fatigue through intervals, sessions and runs.
 Therefore, when our athletes start the long run, their legs are not at 0 miles; they are more like 6-10 miles worth of fatigue in the legs.
-This then helps our athletes with the fatigue side of things and the mental side of the Marathon.
+This then helps our athletes with the fatigue side of things and the mental side of Marathons.

 WHERE MARATHON RUNNERS GO WRONG